By Santi, Head Van Engineer, January 19, 2026

 What to ask a mobile RV mechanic vs. shop inspection

-Mobile inspections are great for a quick walk-through; request the mechanic focus on frame rail integrity, rocker panels, and visible rust.
-For structural concerns, a lift and shop-based inspection is worth the extra cost.
+Mobile checks are great for a quick walk-through; ask the mechanic to focus on frame rail strength, rocker panels, and visible rust.
+For structural concerns, a lift and shop-based check is worth the extra cost.

 Cost/benefit of inspections vs. walking away

-Expect $200 to $600 for a thorough mobile RV inspection; specialized diesel diagnostics add more.
-If an inspection reveals structural or major drivetrain issues, walking away is often the best financial decision.
+Expect $200 to $600 for a thorough mobile RV check; special diesel tests add more.
+If a check finds structural or major drivetrain issues, walking away is often the best money choice.

 If You Need to Sell: Preparing to Sell My Motorhome / Sell RV